ty-thomas/Thomas_Resume/docs/index.md

 __North Carolina State University__, Raleigh, NC

 - Teaches and aids lab members in bioinformatics and data science
-- Collaborates with teams across the nation for data collection
+- Collaborates with research teams nationwide for data collection
-- Always willing to help lab members or other labs with any task
+- Actively assists lab members and other research teams as needed
 - Conducts thorough research in genotype by environment interactions in maize
-- Focuses efforts on publications related to phenotypic plasiticity and genetic
+- Focuses efforts on publications related to phenotypic plasticity

 ### Congenital Heart Disease Board Member
 `April 2024 - Present`
-__Independent Contractor - Duke University__, Duraham, NC
+__Independent Contractor - Duke University__, Durham, NC

 - Ensures good ethics are followed in regard to genetic work on families with heart disease
-- Clarifies and simplifies genetic terminology to board members
+- Clarifies and simplifies genetic terminology for board members
 - Verifies accurate usage of statistical methods in genetic analysis
-- Advises the direction of reasearch to ensure useful and quality outcomes
+- Advises the direction of research to ensure useful and quality outcomes

 ### Internships
 `April 2020 – December 2020`